Ralph Staten

 On December 4, 2013, Staten was arrested in George County, Mississippi, following a high-speed chase with the police.
 He was charged with driving under the influence, and was also being considered a "person of interest" in connection to a missing person case in George County, according to authorities.
-A different man, Welford Lee "Pork Chop" McCarty, was later convicted of the missing man's murder.
+A white man, Welford Lee "Pork Chop" McCarty, was later convicted of the missing man's murder.